 Prospective buyers who can qualify based on their income alone can opt to leave their credit-challenged spouse off the loan application.
 But even then you might not be out of the woods.

 If you’re purchasing in one of the country’s nine community property states, lenders can consider your spouse’s credit profile and debts even if they’re not on the loan.
 Those states are: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.

 Not all lenders will worry about the non-purchasing spouse’s actual credit score, but those bigger events like foreclosure and bankruptcy can absolutely lead to a denial, even when the spouse isn’t on the loan.

 There are exceptions and differing policies depending on the lender, the type of loan and other factors.
 You may not find the answer you’re hoping to hear, but it’s definitely worth shopping around if you’re facing a tough situation.

 If you’re thinking of buying a house anytime in the foreseeable future, but haven’t yet checked your credit, now is a great time to start.
 You can pull your credit reports for free through AnnualCreditReport.com to check for errors in need of correction, or other issues that you can get to work on (like paying down your credit card debt) that can help build your credit.
-You can also see your credit scores for free on Credit.com, updated monthly, along with a breakdown of what factors are affecting your scores.
+You can also see your credit scores for free on Credit.com, updated every 14 days, along with a breakdown of what factors are affecting your scores.
 From there, you can take some time to build credit and have a stronger credit standing by the time you apply for a mortgage.

 More on Mortgages and Homebuying: